omkarshirsath/Music_Player/README.md

 # Music_Player
-Design your own Music Player.
+Design your own Music Player with JavaScript.